Sanskruti06/Nium-Coffee-Case-Study/README.md

 createdb coffee_review && psql coffee_review -f dump/coffee_case_study_dump.sql
 ```

-## The database, briefly
+## The database

-Three schemas, so it's clear what's raw and what's derived:
+Three schemas:

 - `staging` — the cleaned CSVs, more or less as-is (`coffee`, `population`, `country_codes`, `coffee_crosswalk`)
 - `core` — the tidy model: `dim_country`, `fact_coffee`, `fact_population`
 - `analytics` — the tables the dashboard and the business questions actually use: `consumption_per_capita`,
   `global_trend`, `market_growth`, `market_score`, plus a couple of validation tables

 Population is the natural anchor because it already uses ISO3 codes.
-The country-code file is the bridge
+The country code file is the bridge
 that ties everything to a single country identity, and joining through it has a nice side effect: World
 Bank's aggregate rows ("World", "Arab World", income groups) have no real country code, so they simply
 drop out instead of me having to blacklist them by hand.